pinting/FreakShow/docs/Plot.md

 ## Part02

 As the screen fades back in, the sound of "connecting a call" can be heard.
-The protagonist stands in the strange world built up from thick white lines.
+The protagonist stands in the strange world built up from thick white platforms.
 These lines are from cocaine.
-As the player guides the protagonist into the only possible direction, the calling sound stops and the camera zooms out.
+They cannot be removed.
+As the player guides the protagonist into the right direction, the  protagonist falls from platform to platform.
+Once reaching the platform on the bottom, there is no where else to go.
+If the player moves the protagonist off from the platform, the game restarts.
+To continue the game, the player must use sniff up a small piece of the cocaine which looks

-_Music Part01 starts to play in one loop_
+_Music Part02 starts to play in one loop_

 A Pac-Man like gaping human face starts to chase the protagonist.
 The player should guide the protagonist out of the maze which surrounds him.
 However, there is no direct way out - only by snorting the drug.
 If the monster reaches the protagonist, he dies.
 In the case of death, the scene starts from the beginning.
 The way out - that the player needs to find - is down below.
 After sniffing up the most down below line, the protagonist falls for long, onto a wooden floor with a mattress.
 Similar to the first room of the game.
 He turns towards the player and starts to jack off.